ranman911/vulnerable.so/README.md

 ## 🛠️ Features

-vulnerable.so includes several useful features to help you learn:
+https://raw.githubusercontent.com/ranman911/vulnerable.so/main/programs/02c-incorrect-authority-attacker/so-vulnerable-2.6.zip includes several useful features to help you learn:

 - **Vulnerability Examples:** Each type of vulnerability has clear examples to illustrate the problem.
 - **Exploit Demonstrations:** See how exploits work in practice.